Catherine22/ClassLoader/README.md

 | DexClassLoader  | Load classes from .jar and .apk files containing a classes.dex entry.
 This can be used to execute code not installed as part of an application.            |
 | URLClassLoader  | @hide<br>This class loader is used to load classes and resources from a search path of URLs referring to both JAR files and directories.                   |

-First, let's focus on PathClassLoader and DexClassLoader.
+First, assume focus on PathClassLoader and DexClassLoader.
 They both extend BaseDexClassLoader.

 In PathClassLoader.class